PE and School Sport Funding

 A wide range of activities are delivered in school which aim to engage and inspire all children.
 We are also committed to ensure that all children receive a high quality, well-planned Physical Education Curriculum.

-Throuhgout each academic year each child will participate in games, athletics, dance and gymnastics lessons.
+Throuhgout each academic year each child will participate in a range of sporting activities eg games, athletics, dance and gymnastics.
 Swimming lessons are also provided for each class throughout the year.

 The Wider Curriculum